digirati-co-uk/iiif-canvas-panel/docs/components/vault.md

 }
 ```

 Vault's `getThumbnail` is a helper function that will attempt to find the best thumbnail for a resource.
+In this example, we want to constrain our thumbnails to 200 by 200.
+Vault will pick the most efficient thumbnail to use.
 See the [Vault Documentation](https://hyperion.stephen.wf/the-vault/vault-api/) for more details.
+(TODO - link to thumbnail documenation specifically).

 ## Following links to further resources